pingcap/docs-cn/dumpling-overview.md

 When using Dumpling, you need to execute the export command on a running cluster.
 This document assumes that there is a TiDB instance on the `127.0.0.1:4000` host and that this TiDB instance has a root user without a password.

+You can get Dumpling using [TiUP](/tiup/tiup-overview.md) by running `tiup install dumpling`.
+Afterwards, you can use `tiup dumpling ...` to run Dumpling.

-Dumpling is included in the tidb-toolkit installation package and can be [download here](/download-ecosystem-tools.md#dumpling).
+Dumpling is also included in the tidb-toolkit installation package and can be [download here](/download-ecosystem-tools.md#dumpling).

 ## Export data from TiDB/MySQL